iqbal-arif/Codecademy/Full_Stack_Engineer/Quizes/css.grid.qz.md

 Q13: Which of the following would make an item start at row 2 and end right before row 5?
 A13:
 grid-row: 2 / span 3;
+Great!
+This will have the element take up rows 2, 3, and 4.

 Q14: Which of the following is equivalent to the sample code below?